DanRHoward/modelling-airbnbs-property-listing-dataset-/README.md

 with $N$ being the number of data points previded.

 $R^2$ is known as the *Coefficient of Determination*.
 Similar to RMSE, $R^2$ can be used as a measure of the distribution of data point from our real-world observation.
-However, this can also be used to evaluate the correlation-coefficient to determine if there is a strong or weak correlation between the invlved variables.
+However, this can also be used to evaluate the correlation-coefficient to determine if there is a strong or weak correlation between the involved variables.
 This measure can be evaluated using;

 $$
 R^2 := 1 - \frac{\sum (\widetilde{y}_i - y_i)^2}{\sum (\bar{y}-y_i)^2},